-Athletic trainers need at least a bachelor’s degree.
+Athletic trainers typically need at least a bachelor's degree, and master’s degrees are common.
 Nearly all states require athletic trainers to have a license or certification; requirements vary by state.

-Employment of athletic trainers is projected to grow 23 percent from 2016 to 2026, much faster than the average for all occupations.
-Demand for athletic trainers is expected to increase as people become more aware of the effects of sports-related injuries, and as the middle-aged and older population remains active.
+Employment of athletic trainers is projected to grow 17 percent from 2021 to 2031, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for athletic trainers.

 Compare the job duties, education, job growth, and pay of athletic trainers with similar occupations.

 Learn more about athletic trainers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.